Lake Avenue (Pasadena): Altadena

-In Pasadena
+Pasadena

 Lake Avenue was originally named Lake Vineyard Avenue after the ranch of the same name (on which the lake mentioned above was located) on which the street was partially located.
-Lake Avenue is located centrally to Pasadena and is the East West divider of the city; Fair Oaks Avenue and Colorado Boulevard mark the postal center of town (0e/w, 0n/s) where its downtown section had originally developed.
+Lake Avenue is located centrally to Pasadena and is the East–West divider of the city; Fair Oaks Avenue and Colorado Boulevard mark the postal center of town (0e/w, 0n/s) where its downtown section had originally developed.
 This postal division carries through into Altadena.
 However, Lake defines County Road Division No. 5 (West) from County Road Division No. 4 (East).
+Holliston Church is located at the intersection with Colorado.
 Lake Avenue defines the eastern boundary of the original Woodbury Ranch purchase of 937 acre.

 In Pasadena, Lake Avenue serves a great number of business districts and is relatively free of residential addresses, though some still exist from earlier times.
 Well known to locals is the South Lake Avenue Business District which runs south from Green Street to California Boulevard, about 1 mi in length.
+The shops on the east side of South Lake Avenue are notable for being accessible from the street and from Shoppers' lane, a half-mile long alleyway that runs alongside Lake Avenue.
+Also located on Lake Avenue is a large Macy's department store built in early 1940s modern architecture.